Macedonia in the Eurovision Song Contest 2010

-Macedonia (Note: Officially under the provisional appellation "former Yugoslav Republic of Macedonia", abbreviated "FYR Macedonia".) was represented at the Eurovision Song Contest 2010 with the song "Jas ja imam silata" written by Kristijan Gabroski.
-The song was performed by Gjoko Taneski featuring Billy Zver and Pejčin.
-The Macedonian broadcaster Macedonian Radio Television (MRT) organised Skopje Fest 2010 in order to select the Macedonian entry for the 2010 contest in Oslo, Norway.
+Macedonia (Note: Officially under the provisional appellation "former Yugoslav Republic of Macedonia", abbreviated "FYR Macedonia".) was represented at the Eurovision Song Contest 2010 with the song "Jas ja imam silata" written by Kristijan Gabroski, and performed by Gjoko Taneski featuring Billy Zver and Pejčin.
+The Macedonian participating broadcaster, Macedonian Radio Television (MRT), organised Skopje Fest 2010 in order to select its entry for the contest.
 28 entries competed in the competition which consisted of three shows: two semi-finals and a final.
 Fourteen songs competed in each semi-final and the top eight from each semi-final qualified to the final.
 In the final, "Jas ja imam silata" performed by Gjoko Taneski was selected following the combination of votes from a six-member jury panel and a public televote.

 Macedonia was drawn to compete in the first semi-final of the Eurovision Song Contest which took place on 25 May 2010.
 Performing during the show in position 11, "Jas ja imam silata" was not announced among the top 10 entries of the first semi-final and therefore did not qualify to compete in the final.
 It was later revealed that Macedonia placed fifteenth out of the 17 participating countries in the semi-final with 37 points.